awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/private-offers-overview.md

 1. On the **Create an Offer** page, verify the product name and buyer ID\.

-1. If the product offering is for an AMI hourly or AMI annual pricing model, specify the **Contract duration**, by choosing a radio button or entering a custom duration in number of days\.
+1. If the product offering is for an AMI hourly, AMI annual, or SaaS contract pricing model, specify the **Contract duration**, by choosing an option button or entering a custom duration in number of days for AMI products or number of months for SaaS contracts\.
 **Note**
- The duration of the offer can be up to 1,095 days\.
+ The duration of the offer can be up to 1,095 days for AMI products or up to 60 months for SaaS contracts\.

 1. In **Input offer price**, enter the pricing information that you negotiated with the customer\.
 If you have installment payments for the private offer, specify the number of units and the payment schedule for the contract duration\.
 For more information about installment payments, see [Flexible payment scheduler](flexible-payment-scheduler.md)\.